edumoulin/biounfold.github.io/docs/_drafts/2025-12-09-the-three-layers-of-biologics.md

 - Effects are transient unless re-dosed
 - Enzyme therapies must navigate stability and trafficking challenges

 Here, the central question is what mechanism the cell should execute.
-Once that is defined, the remaining challenge is delivering the payload to the right place.
+Once that is defined, the remaining challenge is delivering the payload to the right cell and compartment.

 ##### 3. Genome-Level Biologics